Timinator2000/techio-algo-x/19 - 2025 and beyond/09 - completed mahjong hands.md

 __Published Difficulty:__ Very Hard

-__Algorithm X Complexity:__ Do Not Let the "Very Hard" Label Frighten You
+__Algorithm X Complexity:__ Do Not Be Frightened by the "Very Hard" Label

 # Overview